out-fox-it/aj-ty-spojka/README.md

 Web application that connects programmers based on their experience, interests and the type of person they are looking for (mentor, buddy, mentee) through matching and contact sharing.

-## Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

-To learn React, check out the [React documentation](https://reactjs.org/).

 ## Available Scripts 📃

 In the project directory, you can run: